Taiyou/BinocularRivalryModel/README.md

 # PseudoBinocularRivalryProject (not completed yet)
 This is our repository of our pseudoBinocularRivalry project.
+The binocular rivalry is one of the most often used phenomenon in cognitive neuroscience to observe conscious perception.
+Binocular rivalry is the phenomenon where visual perception of images alternates subjects are asked to see one visual image to the right eye and another image to the left eye.
+In our project, we sought to find its phenomenological characteristics by accessing to introspection of subjects with a phenomenological interview method.
+We contrasted introspection of the subjects during binocular rivalry stimuli with that with psuedo stimuli.

 ## Introduction